Adele has been a youth librarian for 20 years. She has learned lots about making crafts easy and inexpensive.

-Here is a collection of quick and easy “Year of the Dog” greeting cards you can print, color and assemble.
-These fast templates are especially useful for teachers, parents, and librarians who work with preschoolers, kindergarteners, or elementary school children (though some of the designs are sophisticated enough for older people).
+Here is a collection of quick-and-easy “Year of the Dog” greeting cards you can print, color, and assemble.
+These fast templates are especially useful for teachers, parents, and librarians who work with preschoolers, kindergarteners, or elementary school children (though some of the designs are sophisticated enough for teens and adults).

 How to Use These Templates for Your Craft Projects

 I have loaded these images as photos (jpegs).
-To copy them for printing, you can right click on them, and then paste them into a program like Microsoft's Word or Publisher.
+To copy them for printing, you can right-click on them, and then paste them into a program like Microsoft Word or Publisher.
 Once you have done that, you can enlarge or minimize the images the way you'd like.

 You'll notice that many of the greeting cards have big blank spaces on them.
 Those spaces will be the part of the card that is folded over after you have printed it out.

-Since there are a number of cards projects posted here, I thought I would put a couple of index photos up front.
-These are pictures of the finished templates, listed in order top to bottom and left to right.
-These photos will give you an idea of what you can find if you keep scrolling through the site.
+Note: Since there are a number of card projects posted here, I thought I would put a couple of index photos up front.
+These are pictures of the finished templates, listed in order from top to bottom and left to right.
+These photos will give you an idea of what you can find if you keep scrolling.

-Print these out onto card stock, then fold them over with the dog picture facing out.
+Print these out on cardstock, then fold them over with the dog picture facing out.

 Each of these cards has the Chinese characters that say "Happy New Year," along with a pinyin version.
 Pinyin is a method of using the English alphabet to indicate how the words are pronounced.